Skip to content

 Short answers, pulled from the story.

-The word chantry derives from Old French chanter and the Latin cantare, meaning to sing.
-Its medieval derivative cantaria translates directly as licence to sing mass.
+The word chantry derives from the Old French chanter and the Latin cantare, both meaning "to sing."
+The medieval Latin derivative cantaria means "licence to sing mass."
+The French term for the equivalent institution is chapellenie, meaning chaplaincy.

-Who founded the first chantry school in England?
+Who founded the first institutional chantry in England?